errbotio/errbot/docs/user_guide/flow_development/basics.rst

             """ Docs for the flow example comes here """
             # [...]

-Errbot will pass the root of the flow as the only parameter to you flow definition so you can build your graph from there.
+Errbot will pass the root of the flow as the only parameter to your flow definition so you can build your graph from there.